- What Makes Telescopes So Expensive?

 The other way to save money is to buy a used telescope.
-There are plenty of good sites for this like Ebay, Craigslist, or Facebook Marketplace.
+There are plenty of good sites for this like eBay, Craigslist, or Facebook Marketplace.

 There is obviously a risk with buying privately that the gear might be damaged and it might not be obvious at first, especially to a beginner.

-Why Are Solar Telescopes So Expensive?
+FAQs: Why Are Telescopes So Expensive?

 How much should you spend on a telescope?